async-rs/async-std/docs/src/tutorial/specification.md

 ## Specification

 The chat uses a simple text protocol over TCP.
-Protocol consists of utf-8 messages, separated by `\n`.
+The protocol consists of utf-8 messages, separated by `\n`.

 The client connects to the server and sends login as a first line.
 After that, the client can send messages to other clients using the following syntax: